Music Mode

 Music mode is designed to work well in the following use cases:

-- Online music lessons where a teacher and a student use music mode, one at a time
+• Online music lessons where a teacher and a student take turns playing music

 Music mode is not designed to allow remote musicians to play together over the Internet.